InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-06-29-5-things-to-start-self-publishing.markdown

 To get started it's best to keep things simple, hence why I would recommend starting out using Microsoft Word if you can.

-#### 3. Accounts with KDP and Createspace
+#### 3. An Account with KDP
-[KDP](https://kdp.amazon.com){:target="_blank" rel="nofollow"} and [Createspace](https://www.createspace.com){:target="_blank" rel="nofollow"} are Amazon's 2 websites which allow you to become a self publisher.
-You can sign up **for free** with both of these sites and once you have done so the process to upload and publish your books is very straightforward.
+[KDP](https://kdp.amazon.com){:target="_blank" rel="nofollow"} is Amazon's website which allows you to become a self publisher.
+You can sign up **for free** with this site and once you have done so the process to upload and publish your books is very straightforward.
 The user interface for publishing a new book is brilliant - you are walked step-by-step through each of the required items for publication.

-It should be noted that for both of these sites you will need to complete a US tax questionnaire before you can publish your first book and start receiving royalty payments.
+It should be noted that you will need to complete a US tax questionnaire before you can publish your first book and start receiving royalty payments.
 However there are plenty of YouTube videos offering help on how to fill the tax interview out - one of which is actually by KDP!<br><br>

 #### 4. An Account For Hiring Freelancers
 Although an account with a freelancer webiste is not essential to get started with online publishing, you may find it difficult to complete all elements of publishing your first book relying solely on your own skills.
 This is because there are several key elements to creating a kindle or paperback book: